 Phase resolved measurement of spin waves in YIG.
 Scanning x-ray microscope images are acquired synchronously with a CW RF excitation.
 The signal (3.5 GHz) is applied to the sample via a transmission line, exciting spin wave modes according to the external field and resulting dispersion. a) shows a transmission snapshot, the dark region is the RF line, the light grey region is the YIG, with the subtle changes in contrast being dynamic magnetic contrast. b)-f) show the amplitude and phase of the dynamics at the excitation frequency extracted via an FFT and mapped onto the brightness and hue channel in a hue saturation brightness (HSB) colour space.

-A phenomena closely linked to the extremely long lifetimes of magnons in YIG is their reported Bose-Einstein condensation (BEC) at room temperature3.
+A phenomena closely linked to the extremely long lifetimes of magnons in YIG is their reported Bose-Einstein condensation (BEC) at room temperature.
 A finding that has raised many questions about the nature of a quasiparticle BEC in quasi-equilibrium, its relation to traditional BECs familiar from cold atom physics, and other types of macroscopic coherent phenomena.
-From an applications perspective the incorporation of condensate related phenomena to the magnonics toolbox would open the door to supercurrents of magnons4 and quantum information processing5.
+From an applications perspective the incorporation of condensate related phenomena to the magnonics toolbox would open the door to supercurrents of magnons and quantum information processing.